 The village of Jabalquinto has been occupied since the Copper Age or Bronze Age and in the Roman era was thought to be the scene of a Battle Baecula in 208BC as part of the Second Punic War… More →

 The name Carboneros refers to the town’s former mining activity, which dates back to the times of the Carthaginian General Aníbal.
 The village is one of a small group of ‘new towns of the Sierra… More →

 Guarromán is one of a small group of ‘New Towns of Sierra Morena’ founded by King Carlos III in the second half of the eighteenth century.
 It was founded on the site of a roadside café, Venta de… More →

 Bailén is the perfect destination for history enthusiasts.
-The town was the site of an important turning point during the Battle of the Peninsular War (Guerra de la Independencia) on the 19 July… More →
+The town was the site of an important turning point during the Battle of the Peninsular War.
+The annual commemorative celebrations for… More →

 Santa Elena is the closest town to the famous "Gateway to Andalucia" at Despeñaperros Pass.
 It is also the most northerly village in Jaen province (and Andalucia) when leaving or arriving in the… More →

 La Carolina is a small town of 16.000 inhabitants is located in the north of Jaen province adjacent to the A-4 Seville to Madrid motorway.
 It is the last town of any size to stop if heading out… More →